The plectic conjecture over function fields: Moduli spaces of bundles

 \section{Moduli spaces of bundles}

-In this section, we gather some facts on the \emph{moduli space of $G$-bundles on $X$}, as it plays a central role in our discussion.
-We begin by describing and fixing notation for our group schemes $G$ of interest over $X$, which serve as integral models for our structure group over $Q$.
-We then define the moduli space of $G$-bundles on $X$ with level structure, as well as certain relative variants which will be useful in \S\ref{s:grass}.
-Finally, we conclude with some notation on Weil restrictions and how they affect $\Bun_G$, which is crucial for the results of this paper.
+In this section, we collect facts on the \emph{moduli space of $G$-bundles on $X$}, as it plays a central role in our discussion.
+We begin by fixing notation for our group schemes $G$ of interest over $X$, which serve as integral models for our structure group over $Q$.
+Then, we define the moduli space of $G$-bundles on $X$ with level structure, as well as certain relative variants which will be useful in \S\ref{s:grass}.
+We conclude by introducing Weil restrictions and how they affect $\Bun_G$, which is crucial for the results of this paper.

-We will use \emph{parahoric} group schemes over $X$, since their corresponding Hecke stacks and Beilinson--Drinfeld affine Grassmannians in \S\ref{s:grass} enjoy nice properness properties.
-We now recall the definition of said group schemes.
+We use \emph{parahoric} group schemes over $X$, since their corresponding Hecke stacks and Beilinson--Drinfeld affine Grassmannians in \S\ref{s:grass} enjoy nice properness properties.
+Let us recall their definition.
 Let $k$ be a finite field of cardinality $q$, and let $X$ be a connected smooth proper curve over $k$.
 Write $Q$ for the function field of $X$, fix an algebraic closure $\ov{Q}$ of $Q$, and write $\Ga_Q\coloneqq\Gal(\ov{Q}/Q)$ for the absolute Galois group of $Q$ with respect to $\ov{Q}$.
 For any closed point $x$ of $X$, write $\cO_x$ for the completion of the local ring $\cO_{X,x}$, and write $Q_x$ for its fraction field. \begin{defn*} We call a smooth affine group scheme $G$ over $X$ \emph{parahoric} if it has geometrically connected fibers, its generic fiber $G_Q$ is reductive, and for every closed point $x$ of $X$, the group scheme $G_{\cO_x}$ over $\cO_x$ is parahoric in the sense of \cite[5.2.6]{BT84}. \end{defn*} Let $G$ be a parahoric group scheme over $X$.
 Then there exists a nonempty open subscheme $U$ of $X$ such that $G_U$ is reductive over $U$ \cite[Exp.
 XIX 2.6]{DG70}.
 Let $\wt{Q}$ be a finite Galois extension of $Q$ such that the $*$-action on a based root datum of $G_Q$ factors through $\Gal(\wt{Q}/Q)$, and let $\wh{Q}$ be a finite separable extension of $\wt{Q}$ such that $G_{\wh{Q}}$ is split.
 Write $f:\wh{X}\ra X$ for the finite generically \'etale morphism corresponding to $\wh{Q}/Q$, where $\wh{X}$ is a connected smooth proper curve over $k$.
 Write $\wh{U}$ for the inverse image $f^{-1}(U)$.
 After shrinking $U$, we may assume that $G_{\wh{U}}$ is split and $f|_{\wh{U}}$ is \'etale.